 This twist on classic banana walnut bread adds brown butter which transforms the bread.
 Add a swirl of vanilla infused butter for an unforgettable breakfast, brunch or snack.
-So delicious you’ll need to make two, one to eat immediately and one for later.
+So moist you’ll need to make two, one to eat immediately and one for later.

 If you’re like me, you always have ripe bananas that you hate to throw out.
 This is when you need some great banana bread recipes, because the riper the bananas the better a banana bread will taste.

 The browned butter goes into the batter of the banana bread and the amazing vanilla butter is used to spread on the bread.
+Once you make this, you’ll be spreading it on everything.
+Try it on your favorite pancakes.

 We were still talking about it days later and it has become my “go-to” recipe for when my bananas are turning brown.